DoubleCouponDay/Chunkus/README.md

 `!va or !vectorizeralgorithm [algorithm_num]`

-# C Tests
+## C Tests

-The C code contains a test suite (based on MUnit)
+The C code contains a test suite (based on MUnit).
+Run the `test` binary created in `C_part/build`. an single test name can be taken as argument, otherwise it runs all tests.

-# Rust Tests
+## Rust Tests

 Because there are end to end tests which require access to the bot token, the Rust tests must be run in series.